Gabriel Hjertstedt: Professional career

-Hjertstedt was born in Umeå, Sweden.
-His family relocated to Australia when he was eleven and he learned to play golf there.
-He turned professional in 1990 and spent time on the PGA Tour of Australasia and the Japan Golf Tour.
-He played on the European Tour from 1993 to 1996, where his best results were a pair of second places in 1994.
-In his 1997 rookie year on the U.S.-based PGA Tour he won the B.C.
-Open the same week that Europe won that year's Ryder Cup, to become the first Swede to win on the PGA Tour.
-He followed up in 1999 by claiming his second PGA Tour title at the Touchstone Energy Tucson Open.
-He represented Sweden in the Dunhill Cup in 1994 and 1999.
-He has not played a PGA Tour-sanctioned event since 2009.
+Hjertstedt tied for 9th at PGA Tour Q-School to join the U.S.-based PGA Tour in 1997.
+In his rookie year, he won the B.C.
+Open in New York the same week that Europe won that year's Ryder Cup at Valderrama Golf Club, to become the first Swede to win on the PGA Tour.
+He followed up in 1999 by claiming his second PGA Tour title at the Touchstone Energy Tucson Open after he birdied the first hole in a playoff with Tommy Armour III.